0xSero/partisia-docs/docs/operator-9-node-health.md

 # Node health and maintenance

+If your node is unattended for to long it can run into problems.
+Problems that may affect your node's earning potential and the safety of your stake.
+Your node has to be up-to-date to participate in the committee.
+If your  node is not updated regularly, it is bound to fall out of committee.
+Only nodes up-to-date can participate in forming a new committee, so every time a new committee is formed from registered nodes, only nodes with newest version of Partisia Software can be included.
+Your node can only perform services and by extension earn rewards when in the committee.
+After you are included you want to make sure your node is able to continue to participate.
+To optimize your nodes earning potential you should implement automatic updates and check up on the node's performance regularly.

+**Your node is working when:**
+- Your node is producing blocks when chosen as producer.
+At the moment nodes take turns based on their index from the list of [committee members](https://dashboard.partisiablockchain.com/info/consensus).
+This can be affirmed in the metrics explained below.
+- Your node is signing blocks.
+- Your node is running the newest version of Partisia Software.

-This section covers how to:
+### The following section covers how to:

-- Update your node
+- Update your node manually.
-- Implement automatic updates
+- Implement automatic updates.
-- Check your IP accessibility and version of Partisia Software
+- Check your IP accessibility and version of Partisia Software.
-- Metrics of node performance
+- Metrics of node performance - See if your node is producing blocks and have a reasonable finalization time.
-- Interpret log messages and debugging problems
+- Interpret log messages and debugging problems - See if your node is signing blocks.